 What surprised you the most about the process?

 The biggest surprise for us was how difficult it is to actually find a place to plunk the tiny house down.
 Because the tiny house movement is still in its infancy, there is no precedence for them with respect to zoning laws.
 We spent countless hours searching through the various townships in our surrounding area trying to find the right combination of zoning laws and allowed property variances that would allow us to get away with putting our house on a piece of property.
 In all honesty, it is quite a hassle, but totally worth it in the end.

 What was the hardest thing for you to give up when you were consolidating your stuff?

 Obviously the hardest thing for us to give up when going tiny was our two precious feline balls of fur, Timmy and Pokey (cue a rendition of Sheldon’s “Soft kitty, warm kitty”, preferably sung in a round).
 We do get to see them over at our friends’ house, but it still isn’t the same waking up every morning to them in our face purring away.
 But as far as our “stuff” is concerned, I think we have a lot of guilt having to give up things that we received as wedding gifts, as there was a lot of sentiment in them, not to mention a lot of it (kitchen stuff) we used quite frequently.

 What is your favorite design decision or technology in your tiny house?

 Hands down, the best design decision in our tiny house is the way the bed is hidden away under the office/closet area.
 Our main goal was to have a very wide-open space and this really is the main key to that.
 It essentially removes an entire room from the house when it is not in use and frees up a ton of space.
 Technology-wise, the entertainment system is just ridiculously amazing.
-Come on, who can say they have a 100” HDTV with surround sound in their house… let alone in a 210 sq-ft house!
+Come on, who can say they have a 100-inch HDTV with surround sound in their house… let alone in a 210-square-foot house!